python/devguide/getting-started/setup-building.rst

 Optimization
 ''''''''''''

-If you are trying to improve the performance of Python, you will probably want to use an optimized build of CPython.
+If you are trying to improve CPython's performance, you will probably want to use an optimized build of CPython.
 It can take a lot longer to build CPython with optimizations enabled, and it's usually not necessary to do so.
 However, it's essential if you want accurate benchmark results for a proposed performance